-The Vice President of Human Resources serves as the Title IX Coordinator and ADA/504 Coordinator and oversees implementation of Central Community College's Affirmative Action and Equal Opportunity plan, disability compliance, and Central Community College's policy on equal opportunity, harassment, and nondiscrimination.
+An administrator, as selected by the College President, serves as the Title IX Coordinator and ADA/504 Coordinator and oversees implementation of Central Community College's Affirmative Action and Equal Opportunity plan, disability compliance, and Central Community College's policy on equal opportunity, harassment, and nondiscrimination.
 The Title IX Coordinator has the primary responsibility for coordinating Central Community College's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under this policy.